mongodb/docs/source/administration/replication-architectures.rst

   of votes, if you need to have more than 7 members of a replica set. (:ref:`see also <replica-set-non-voting-members>`.)

+TODO: and the potential... for royally screwing yourself.

 Backups
 ~~~~~~~